IgnusG/extract-modules-webpack-plugin/README.md

-## Split By Name Webpack Plugin
+## Extract Modules Webpack Plugin

-This plugin will split your entry bundle into any number of arbitrarily defined smaller bundles.
+This plugin will extract modules from any entry bundle into any number of arbitrarily defined smaller bundles

 ### Why?